chrisarg/perlAssembly/README.md

 ##### Script: ListUtil_OMP.pl and analyze_ListUtil_OMP.R
-Exploration of reductions for numerical data using Perl Loops, Inline and OpenMP Version 0.01 was created for the [London 2024 Perl and Raku Workshop](https://act.yapc.eu/lpw2024/) on a Xeon E2597v4 with the following topology and empirical roofline diagrams
+Exploration of reductions for numerical data using Perl Loops, Inline and OpenMP Version 0.01 was created for the [London 2024 Perl and Raku Workshop](https://act.yapc.eu/lpw2024/) on a Xeon E2597v4 with the following topology:
 ![image](https://github.com/user-attachments/assets/aa1cfde3-8f0d-4d22-b9f6-29fc2d5884c0)

+and empirical roofline diagram:

 ![image](https://github.com/user-attachments/assets/6c93e210-33d7-460c-92b7-5483a0460ff1)

 Write up of the scenario and additional results will be uploaded after the workup.